Online Computer Classes

 • A Resource Manager, providing access to non-code resources such as localized strings, graphics, and layout files

-• Notification Manager that enables all applications to display custom alerts in the status bar
+• A Notification Manager that enables all applications to display custom alerts in the status bar

 • An Activity Manager that manages the lifecycle of applications and provides a common navigation backstack